-His underwear game is also pretty fucked, as he never saw a need to evolve past the pre-cummy sheen of a pair of silk boxers.
+His underwear game is also pretty putrid, as he never saw a need to evolve past the pre-cummy sheen of a pair of silk boxers.
 To top it off, he sports the official goatee of the reckless furniture removalist who most definitely looks through your shit.

 Morning breaks and Deklyn rolls out of his fitted-sheetless bed.
 He takes a dribbly swig of the remains of last night’s Wild Turkey can in a desperate bid to rid his mouth from the taste of the Pickering Brook slurry he rooted.
 In addition to the myriad of STD’s brewing inside of him, he feels seedier than a stick from an open house in Ballajura.

 No stranger to life-threatening hangovers, Deklyn has the remedy.
 He shuffles his hobbit-feet towards his laundry that has a permanent bucket bong set up.
 He sucks down a cone and proceeds to serenade his household with the song of his people: donkey-coughing with elements of spluttering and cursing.

 Feeling stoned as a woman trying to vote in Saudi Arabia, he goes about the business of cooking up some breakfast: a handful of his youngest brother’s dexies washed down with a fresh can of Beam Devil’s Cut.

 He jumps on his 250cc Atomik Fury and catches up with his mates for a session in the backcountry.
 The smell of petrol mixes with the thick green haze that the boys spend their lives in.